The translation of this document is outdated.

 restrictions thereof of the chairperson of a local government

-city or municipality council, his or her vice-chairperson,
+council, his or her vice-chairperson, councillor, executive

-councillor, executive director and his or her deputy, and also
+director and his or her deputy, and also the head of a rural

-the head of a rural territory or city administration and his or
+territory or town administration and his or her deputy,

-of Conflict of Interest in Activities of Public Officials.
+Conflict of Interest in Activities of Public Officials.

 In addition to the restrictions related to the combination of